ORNL-QCI/annie-rose/examples/3host/README.md

 ## Examples
 ### 3 Host

 This example shows a basic 3 host network with each host connected to a quantum circulator switch.
 Although basic, this configuration permits transmission and reception between any host.
 The simulation is currently configured to transmit a long string of text from Alice to Bob, but this may be altered if desired.

+Before running the example, you must load the Open vSwitch kernel module and launch the switch.
+Please refer to the proper documentation on information on how to do this.
+It's important to note that the Open vSwitch instance must be closed and relaunched after each example run, otherwise existing quantum flows may interfere with new ones.

 To run the example, simply run the app.py using python:
 ```
 # python app.py
 ```